Getting Started

 }'

-# 2. Upload the file binary to the `File` entity.
+# 2. Upload the file binary to the `File` entity's location.

 --header 'X-Api-Key: {{your-api-key}}' \